 The importance of writing a “great” scope of services:

-More often than not, we look at work, life, ethics and so on throughout our own prism, which is normal and helpful because it is what helps us establish relationships with like-minded people, whether they are spouses, friends, or clients and associates.
+More often than not, we look at work, life, ethics, and so on throughout our prism, which is healthy and helpful because it is what helps us establish relationships with like-minded people, whether they are spouses, friends, or clients and associates.
 By expressing our opinions and how we see the world, we are sending a message to others of the kind of people we are and what our expectations are.
-This applies also to our work and the work-ethic we hold dear.
+This also applies to our work and the work-ethic we hold dear.

 For example, the following verbiage could be included in the scope: “…The consultant/trainer shall provide training services, which will increase efficiency in the work executed by the workshop participants.
 Said efficiency shall be measured by a decrease in missed deadlines at a minimum of 10%, as well as decreasing cost overruns by 8%.
 These measurements shall be performed by the consultant and six (6) months after the workshop is completed.
 If this efficiency is met or exceeded, then…If the efficiency goal is not met, then…”

 In the above example, the expectation (efficiency) is described and is measurable (10% and 8%.)
 By including this verbiage in the scope, it makes it clear to both parties, buyer and seller, as to what the goal is and, later, how to test it to make sure said goal was met.
 It is fair to both parties and will help avoid discrepancies in the future, as well as potential claims, should there be a disagreement as to what was planned.
 In other words, we are trying to avoid using the term “I had assumed…” For example, if a client says, I had assumed the improvement in efficiency would also include a metric for quality, such as “a decrease in generating faulty products of 10% or more.”
 Although the latter requirement makes sense and would be advantageous, if it was not included in the scope, then it was never a part of it.